lagysha/SortAlgorithms/README.md

-# Sort algorithms and their Compression
+# Sort algorithms and their Сomparison

 - ✅ BubbleSort
 - ✅ InsertionSort